scalacenter/scala-advent-of-code/docs/puzzles/day21.md

       Player(cell.toInt - 1, 0L)
 ```

-The only thing worth nothing is that we use numbers 0 to 9 for the cells (the "spaces") instead of 1 to 10.
+The only thing worth noting is that we use numbers 0 to 9 for the cells (the "spaces") instead of 1 to 10.
 The only reason is that it simplifies computations for wrapping around.

 ## The deterministic die

-For the first play with the deterministic die, we have to return the score of the losing player, while keeping tabs on how many times the die was rolled.
+For the first part, with the deterministic die, we have to return the score of the losing player, while keeping tabs on how many times the die was rolled.
 We model the deterministic die as an instance of a class `DeterministicDie`:

 ```scala